SoCXin/doc/docs/projectconf/section_platformio.rst

 Type: ``DirPath`` | Multiple: ``No`` | Default: ":ref:`projectconf_pio_core_dir`/lib"

-Global library storage for PlatfrmIO projects and :ref:`librarymanager` where :ref:`ldf` looks for dependencies.
+Global library storage for PlatfrmIO projects and :ref:`RISC-V` where :ref:`ldf` looks for dependencies.

 This option can also be configured by the global environment variable